variantstudios/wisdomwaysacupuncture.com/_posts/2015-10-19-endometriosis--menstrual-cramps-success-stories-from-the-clinic.md

 layout: post
 ---

 Since one of my acupuncture specialties is Women's Health, a common issue that brings women in is [endometriosis](https://en.wikipedia.org/wiki/Endometriosis){: target="_blank"}.
-If you're suffering from severe menstrual cramps, have unexplainable abdominal pain that tends to worsen around your period, causes pain with intercourse, and/or affects your urinary or bowel functions, you may have endometriosis.&nbsp; The good news is, we can help!
+If you're suffering from severe menstrual cramps, have unexplainable abdominal pain that tends to worsen around your period, causes pain with intercourse, and/or affects your urinary or bowel functions, you may have endometriosis.
+The good news is, we can help!

 This [quiz](https://www.speakendo.com/endometriosis-resources/symptom-quiz){: target="_blank"} can asses your likelihood of an endometriosis diagnosis.
 However, this entire post applies to any woman with painful cramps, not just those with this diagnosis.